deathbeam/maps-of-exile/README.md

 Then it grabs map ratings from spreadsheet (layout, density, boss).

+Then it grabs map density from spreadsheet (in raw mob count).

 Then it grabs list of maps from PoeDB.
-Then iterates every map, for every map it grabs metadata for the map from PoeDD, cards found in the map from Poe wiki and matches map ratings with map name.
+Then iterates every map, for every map it grabs metadata for the map from PoeDD, cards found in the map from Poe wiki and matches map ratings and map density with map name.

 This map list with PoeDB, PoeWiki and spreadsheet metadata is also stored to be used in site in .json.